clipperhouse/netlify/content/composable-rate-limiter.md

 The `Allow` method's job is to:

-- Fetch or create the bucket for the IP address
+- Fetch or create the bucket for the IP address.
-- See if the bucket has tokens, based on `time.Now()`.
+- See if the bucket has tokens.
 - Deduct a token and return true if yes; otherwise return false and mutate nothing.

 See the [implementation-in-progress](https://github.com/clipperhouse/rate/blob/main/limiter.go).
-A few interesting things you may notice in the implementation:
+A few interesting things you may notice:

-- `Limiter` and `Keyer` are **generic**, allowing arbitrary types.
+- `Limiter` and `Keyer` are **generic**, allowing arbitrary types for keys.
 Type inference allows this to read nicely.
 - `Limiter` manages a map of key → bucket.
+We need safe concurrency, so we use a `sync.Map`.
 - A bucket is only meaningful in combination with a limit, so we create a composite key of limit + user-defined key.
-- We need concurrency, so we use a `sync.Map`.

 ### Multiple limits per bucket